navigating-stories/orange-story-navigator/README.md

 ![screenshot](dsg_nl_dep_rules.jpg)

-The widget Import Documents will read text files from a directory.
-The widget Corpus Viewer can be used making a selection of the files.
-The widget DSG NL DEP Rules processes the text files.
-The results of the analysis can be inspected with the Data Table widget.
+The widget Import Documents (from Text Mining) will read text files from a directory.
+The widget Corpus Viewer (from Text Mining) can be used making a selection of the files.
+The widget DSG NL DEP Rules (from Navigating Stories) processes the text files.
+The results of the analysis can be inspected with the Data Table widget (from Data).